Nepiki/Guides/Defender-(Arcade).md

 Clear Wave 1 without pressing Fire more than 5 times
 ```

+To earn this achievement, you will need a few well-placed smart bomb uses.
+Wait until many enemies are clustered on the screen, then kill them using one of your smart bombs.

+<br><br>

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/340319.png">

 ```
 Baiter-Free Breeze [10 Points]
 Reach Wave 3 with no baiters ever spawning
 ```

+This will all come down to how quickly you can reach Wave 3.
+If you play aggressively, it should be possible to reach Wave 3 with no baiters ever spawning.
+Consider this practice for the "Beat the Clock" achievement.

+<br><br>

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/340320.png">